 So, ironing vs steaming, which one should you get for your laundry?

-Well, I do prefer steaming clothes over ironing because, it’s gentler than ironing.
-You can apply steam on all kinds of clothing including your most favorite delicate skirt or gown without any issue.
+Well, I do prefer steaming clothes over ironing because it’s gentler than ironing.
+You can apply steam on all kinds of clothing including your favorite delicate skirt or gown without any issue.

-The next thing that I love about steaming is that, it’s not only remove wrinkles from your garments, but it also clean it without using any chemicals.
-It’s a natural disinfectant that successfully eliminate viruses and bacteria from various surfaces including, garments, mattress, sofa, curtains etc.
+The next thing that I love about steaming is that, it not only removes wrinkles from your garments, but it also cleans them without using any chemicals.
+It’s a natural disinfectant that successfully eliminates viruses and bacteria from various surfaces including, garments, mattresses, sofas, curtains, etc.

-A clothes steamer is also very efficient at killing various pest of your house like- bed bugs, flees, dust mites etc.
+A clothes steamer is also very efficient at killing various pests in your house like – bed bugs, fleas, dust mites, etc.

-Therefore, I always recommend to buy a steamer instead of an iron.
+Therefore, I always recommend buying a steamer instead of an iron.
 Now. it’s up to you.